FRAC3 laser hair removal at Monarch MD West Vancouver

 Reality

 Hair grows in cycles.
-A series is needed for long-term reduction.
+A series of sessions is required to catch follicles during their active phase and achieve long-term reduction.

 Myth